SEPTEMBER 13th - 15th 2019

 - 6pm.
 Head to Good Bar for the after party

 Our members will have a HUGE advantage in the Research & Sustainability Tournament with access to the Uncut LIVE Scoreboards!
 By keeping an eye on the entire field you can see where you're positioned at all times and make the necessary adjustments to your game plan throughout the event to compete for the Target Species and Champion Angler Awards!
+Members will also receive a tagging kit from Suntag which will allow them to compete in the ‘most tagged’ category.
 CLICK HERE

 ALL SCOREBOARDS WILL BECOME LIVE AT 3PM FRIDAY SEPTEMBER 13TH!